aspose-html-cloud/aspose-cloud-for-atom/README.md

-# Aspose.HTML Converter
+# Aspose.Cloud Converter

-Aspose.HTML Converter is built with [Aspose.HTML Cloud](https://products.aspose.cloud/html/family)
+Aspose.Cloud Converter is built with [Aspose.Cloud](https://www.aspose.cloud/)
 It allows converting Markdown to HTML and PDF format.

 ## Features